-User Experience describes the overall user experience with regard to a product or service.
-This comprises: User expectations (anticipation), the usage situation and process itself and the impressions gained after the use (emotional identification or distancing).
+User experience covers all aspects of emotional, cognitive and physical interactions with a product solution or service.
+This comprises user expectations (context and anticipation), the use process itself and the lasting impression (emotional identification or distancing).

-In order to be nominated for the competition, submissions must fulfill a majority of the the fundamental questions.
+To be nominated for the competition, submissions must fulfill a majority of the following fundamental questions.
 This ensures that all nominees showcase a comparably high level of experience design.

 What is the objective of the product solution?